Kathryn Crosby: Career

-Kathryn's film career began in 1953.
+Her film career began in 1953.
 She had featured roles such as Princess Parisa in The 7th Voyage of Sinbad (1958) and in the courtroom drama Anatomy of a Murder (1959).
 She also played the part of Mama Bear with her husband and children in Goldilocks, and she co-starred with Jack Lemmon in the comedy Operation Mad Ball (1957), with Tony Curtis in the drama Mister Cory (1957), and as a trapeze artist in The Big Circus (1959).
-However, Crosby largely retired from acting by the 1960s.
+When she met Bing Crosby on the Paramount lot, she was newly under contract.
+However, at his urging she largely retired from acting by the 1960s.

-On June 16, 1963, Crosby became a registered nurse after studying at Queen of Angels Hospital in Los Angeles.

-Crosby appeared as a guest star on her husband's 1964–1965 sitcom The Bing Crosby Show.
+Crosby appeared with her children on annual Crosby family Christmas specials and in commercials for Minute Maid orange juice.

 In the mid-1970s, she hosted The Kathryn Crosby Show, a 30-minute local talk show on KPIX-TV in San Francisco.
 Husband Bing appeared as a guest occasionally.
 After Bing Crosby's death in 1977, she took on a few smaller roles and the lead in the short-lived 1996 Broadway musical State Fair.

-From 1985-2001, Crosby hosted the Crosby National Golf Tournament at Bermuda Run Country Club in Bermuda Run, North Carolina.
-A nearby bridge carrying U.S. Route 158 over the Yadkin River is named for Kathryn Crosby.
+From 1985 to 2001, Crosby hosted the Crosby National Golf Tournament at Bermuda Run Country Club in Bermuda Run, North Carolina.
+A nearby bridge carrying U.S. Route 158 over the Yadkin River was renamed for her in the 1990s.

-On November 4, 2010, Crosby was seriously injured in an automobile accident in the Sierra Nevada that killed her second husband, 85-year-old Maurice William Sullivan, whom she had married in 2000.

 On June 1, 2014, Crosby sang in a Rodgers and Hart tribute.

-Death
+Personal life and death

+She married widower Bing Crosby on October 24, 1957 in Las Vegas; she was 23 and he was 54.
+The couple had three children: Harry, Mary Frances, and Nathaniel.
+He died in 1977; in 1983, she published a memoir, My Life With Bing, in which she recounted Bing Crosby's efforts to have her concentrate exclusively on family life and wrote that he "alternately implored and enjoined me to get organized, [which] was very much like ordering a government to reduce inflation".

+In 2000, she remarried to Maurice William Sullivan, who had tutored her children.
+On November 4, 2010, Sullivan was killed and she was seriously injured in an automobile accident in the Sierra Nevada.

-Crosby died on September 20, 2024, at the age of 90.
-She is interred in the family plot at Holy Cross Cemetery in Culver City.
+She died on September 20, 2024, at her home in Hillsborough, California, at the age of 90.
+She is interred in the Crosby family plot at Holy Cross Cemetery in Culver City.